dr-leo/pandaSDMX/doc/usage.rst

 Generic datasets
 ::::::::::::::::::::

-As per v0.2, pandaSDMX can only process generic datasets, i.e. datasets that encompass sufficient structural information to be interpreted without consulting the related DSD.
-However, as we saw, we need the DSD anyway to understand the data structure, the meaning of dimension and attribute values, and to construct the horizontal filter.
+At present, pandaSDMX can only process generic datasets, i.e. datasets that encompass sufficient structural information to be interpreted without consulting the related DSD.
+However, as we saw, we need the DSD anyway to understand the data structure, the meaning of dimension and attribute values, and to select series by specifying a valid key.

 The :class:`pandasdmx.model.GenericDataSet` has the following features: